 Nominees for the Excellence in Medical Student Education Award must fulfill the following criteria:

-- Be an Associate Member of AUPO and a Member or Fellow of the AAO
+- Be a Member of AUPO and a Member or Fellow of the AAO

 - Have served as a Medical Student Educator at an ACGME, LCME, or RCPSC-accredited AUPO member program for a minimum of two years

 - Currently serve as the Medical Student Educator

 - commitment to medical student education